iovisor/bcc/docs/tutorial_bcc_python_developer.md

 b["dist"].print_log2_hist("kbytes")
 ```

-A recap from earlier lessions:
+A recap from earlier lessons:

 - ```kprobe__```: This prefix means the rest will be treated as a kernel function name that will be instrumented using kprobe.
 - ```struct pt_regs *ctx, struct request *req```: Arguments to kprobe.
 The ```ctx``` is registers and BPF context, the ```req``` is the first argument to the instrumented function: ```blk_account_io_completion()```.